JoshDoug/Notes/Java/JavaSE/Java-Lang.md

 ## Objects

 An object is an instance of a class.
 A nonprimitive variable references an object, objects can have multiple references.

+## Constants

+While Java does have a `const` keyword, it's not implemented.
+Instead the `final` keyword is used.

+Constants can be usefully used on a class instead of using enums like so: `public static final String EXAMPLE = "ExampleValue";`, these don't need to be encapsulated and can be public because they're a constant.

+* It's convention to make a static constant upper case.
+* Constants can be local variables as well: `final String example = "exampleValue";`

 ## Conditional Logic